Casino Royale – Book Review

 2006: The Reboot

-Interestingly, the parts of the film that really work are the ones inspired by the novel.
+Interestingly, the parts of the movie that really work are the ones inspired by the novel.
 The first half, which is an origin story for Bond unrelated to the novel, is much more formulaic.
-The chase in the airport in particular could have been taken from a Roger Moore Bond movie.
+In particular, I could imagine something very similar to the chase in the airport appearing in a Roger Moore Bond movie.

 Want to read or watch it?